Danielduel/beatsaber-request-ui/docs/verification.md

 Note:
-I use `/src/SearchPage/mock` while developing to not hit API rate limits during HMD reloads and this is not a part of the final build.
+I use `/src/SearchPage/mock` while developing to not hit API rate limits during HMR reloads and this is not a part of the final build.

-Also:
-I am looking into styled-components and using typescript in the future, just wanted to make a quick start.